OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 ### VCF Formatted Files

-By default, OrdinalGWAS.jl will assume you are imputting PLINK files.
+By default, OrdinalGWAS.jl will assume you are using PLINK files.
 It also supports VCF Files.
 To use vcf files in any of the analysis options detailed in this documentation, you simply need to add two keyword options to the `ordinalgwas` function:
 * `geneticformat`: Choices are "VCF" or "PLINK".
 If you are using a VCF file, use `geneticformat = "VCF"`.
 * `vcftype`: Choices are :GT (for genotypes) or :DS (for dosages).
 This tells OrdinalGWAS which type of data to extract from the VCF file.